asansyzb/42-School-Projects/fillit/README.md

 ### What is fillit?

 [fillit][1] is a group project that allows you to discover and / or familiarize yourself with a recurring problem in programming: the search for an optimal solution among a very large number of possibilities, within a reasonable time.
 In the case of this project, it will be a question of arranging Tetriminos between them and to determine the smallest possible square that can accommodate them.
-Thanks [@ValeriiaMur][18] to being a great partner!
+Thanks [@ValeriiaMur][18] for being a great partner!

 ### Why would I use/try it?